nosrac77/data-structures/README.md

 * .peek() *The time complexity for peek is O(1) because it always prints only the value of the first item in the queue.
 No matter how large the queue, it will always print only that.
 Due to this, it takes a static amount of time and is O(1).*

+* .append_left() *The time complexity for append_left() is O(1) because you're always adding to the front of the data structure, so the time of operation will not change regardless of data structure size.*

+* .peek_left() *The time complexity for peek_left is O(1) because it always prints only the value of the first item in the deque.
+No matter how large the deque, it will always print only that.
+Due to this, it takes a static amount of time and is O(1).*

+* .append_left() *The time complexity for this method is O(1), because you're always adding to the front of the data structure, so the time of operation will not change regardless of data structure size.*